A Quick Travel Guide to Hanoi, Vietnam (Part I: Travel Tips Edition)

 Safety in Hanoi ⚠️

-I’ve heard some negative stories about Vietnam, such as taxi scams, but Alhamdulillah (thank God), nothing bad happened to me.
-The taxi driver even taught me how to use Vietnamese dong, and the souvenir shop owner helped my friend and me with our money and reminded us to be cautious while using it because we were confused with the currency.
+I’d heard some scary stories about Vietnam—like taxi scams and dodgy situations—but Alhamdulillah, nothing bad happened to me.
+In fact, I experienced the opposite!
+A taxi driver even took the time to teach me how to use Vietnamese dong properly.
+And at a souvenir shop, the owner helped me with my money and reminded me to be careful when handling money, since I was confused with the currency.

-Continue to Part II here – Solo Travel 2018: A Quick Travel Guide to Hanoi, Vietnam (Part II).
+Continue to Part II here – A Quick Travel Guide to Hanoi, Vietnam (Part II: Tour Edition).

 error: Content is protected !!